Jeff Fahey: Humanitarian efforts

-In 2006 and 2007, Fahey spent time in Afghanistan assisting the newly established American University of Afghanistan, and launching a project to assist orphans in Kabul.
+In 2006 and 2007, Fahey spent time in Afghanistan assisting the newly established American University of Afghanistan and launching a project to assist orphans in Kabul.

-Fahey's recent humanitarian work has revolved around the U.S. Committee for Refugees and Immigrants, in which he has been focusing on the subject of warehousing, a practice in which the rights and mobility of refugees is restricted by a host country.
+Fahey's recent humanitarian work has revolved around the U.S. Committee for Refugees and Immigrants, focusing on the subject of warehousing, a practice in which the rights and mobility of refugees are restricted by a host country.
 Fahey's work specifically has addressed the subject of warehoused Sahrawi refugees in Algeria.